ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Malformed RateLimit fields MAY be ignored.

-A client SHOULD NOT exceed the quota-units conveyed by the RateLimit-Remaining field before the time-window expressed in RateLimit-Reset field.
+A client SHOULD NOT exceed the quota units conveyed by the RateLimit-Remaining field before the time window expressed in RateLimit-Reset field.

 A client MAY still probe the server if the RateLimit-Reset field is considered too high.